watermelonwolverine/kp-mlir-sigi-frontend/Compilation.md

 ## Attributes

 - `sigi.main` identifies the main function of the compiled Sigi program.
 This attribute should be present on a `func.func` that has signature `(!sigi.stack) -> sigi.stack`.
 It can be used to generate wrapper code (stack initialization and cleanup) in the implementation dialect while lowering `sigi`.
+- `sigi.builtinfunc` identifies a `func` declaration which was emitted by the frontend to represent a call to a function in the sigi runtime.
+The dialect can map those functions to however they want to implement them.